 But folks, we have to chat a bit about the fall 2017 couture shows!
 I pinned down Giambattista Valli Fall 2017 Couture last week, but what about the rest?
 Here are five shows that I’ve (not so) randomly picked out for various reasons.
 If you don’t know what couture is or why it’s relevant, catch up on this post first.
 And oh, here you can find all the couture shows yourself!

 Valentino Fall 2017 Couture

 So Valentino is bae, but me and V is kind of hitting the rocky road these days.
-Since Maria Grazia Chiuri departed the brand, Pierpaolo Piccioli have sort of undergone a gradual change centered to the brand’s design aesthetic.
+Since Maria Grazia Chiuri departed the brand, Pierpaolo Piccioli have sort of undergone a gradual change centred on the brand’s design aesthetic.
 Gone (almost) are the days of fairytales in the woods and here is….a sporty Middle Age fashion with hints of functionality (say whaaaat?).
-Don’t know honestly, but Valentino Fall 2017 Couture is full of dresses in a Middle Age style with cuts, sleeves and print going way throwback thursday.
-But then it was as if Valentino remembered that colorblocking is a thing and also minimalistic sports fashion and decided to mix things up a bit.
+Don’t know honestly, but Valentino Fall 2017 Couture is full of dresses in a Middle Age style with cuts, sleeves and print going way throwback Thursday.
+But then it was as if Valentino remembered that colourblocking is a thing and also minimalistic sports fashion and decided to mix things up a bit.

 Elie Saab Fall 2017 Couture